microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-08 - Deploy to the Cloud/Feature 1 - Deploy to Azure.md/User Story 1 - Deploy to Azure.md

 ## User Story

-As a user I want to deploy my solution to the cloud so that I can access my application at any time.
+_As a user I want to deploy my solution to the cloud so that I can access my application at any time._

 ## 🎯Acceptance Criteria:
 - Azure SQL Database named _todo_ is created and todo items are persisted by the application.
-- Azure App Service is with Python runtime environment is created and deployed application.
+- Azure App Service with Python runtime environment is created and deployed application.
 - Created database connection string using the Azure SQL Database information to connect through my application to persist todo items.
 - Configured Azure OpenAI information to access as environment variables using Azure App Service settings in my application.